 A more opaque screen provides a smoother, more even surface for your text but also conceals your image, so you’ll want to find a happy medium level of transparency that suits the purposes of your design.

 You can try layering more than two elements, or making the image itself transparent and placing it on top of a background.
-Use “send to back” or “send forward” commands to experiment with different combinations.
+Use “send to back” or “send forward” commands to experiment with different combinations of overlay images.
 (In Canva, click on a design element to access the “Back” and “Forward” buttons.)

 Images and text are two foundations of graphic design.
 Combine them, and they’re a powerhouse of visual communication.
 So try adding relevant information to an image by placing text on top (or picking an image that complements the subject of your text).